Student Loans in 2025: 4 Steps to Find the Best Option & Lowest Rate

 Step 4: Compare Private Loan Rates to the Federal PLUS Loan

 The next step is to compare the private loan rates you receive with the Federal Parent PLUS Loan rates.
-The Federal PLUS Loan typically has an interest rate of 9.08% for the 2024-2025 school year, plus an origination fee.
+The Federal PLUS Loan typically has an interest rate of just under 9% for the 2025-2026 school year, plus an origination fee.
 If the rates you receive from private lenders, such as Ascent or College Ave, are lower, it could be a more financially sound decision to go with a private loan.

 Be sure to compare loan terms, interest rates, and repayment options to find the best deal for you and your family.
 In many cases, private loans can offer significant savings over the long term.